 They break up.
 They make up.
 They break-up again.
 It can’t be escaped, so I simply learned to accept its existence.

-Few people get through life without a having a relationship that cycles from break up to make up to break up, again.
+Few people get through life without having a relationship that cycles from break up to make up to break up, again.
 At a certain point, I realized that my job as a parent was to be a supportive bystander.
-To listen, if they wanted to talk, but not stomp all over their maturing emotions with my opinion on their relationships.
+To listen, if they wanted to talk, but not to stomp all over their maturing emotions with my opinion on their relationships.

-My rule for myself was that if the relationship was dysfunctional to the point of physical or emotional abuse, I would step in.
+My rule for myself is that if the relationship was dysfunctional to the point of physical or emotional abuse, I would step in.
 Thankfully, their teenage relationships had the typical ups and downs and I kept my opinions to myself.
 It was a nearly impossible feat, but I managed.

 I’ve been working since I was a kid, but everyone establishes their own work ethic in their own way.
 Trying to control how my kids handle their job responsibilities would be harmful to their development into responsible adults.